buildbot/buildbot/master/docs/manual/cfg-www.rst

 ``versions``
     Custom component versions that you'd like to display on the About page.
-    Buildbot will automatically prepend the versions of python, twisted and buildbot itself to the list.
+    Buildbot will automatically prepend the versions of Python, twisted and buildbot itself to the list.

     ``versions`` should be a list of tuples. for example::